Church Stretton - The first town in Shropshire to be 'Walkers Are Welcome'

 01694 771314 Visit Website

-A small cottage fully equipped for two people.
-This is a single storey unit converted by us to a high standard from a barn.
+Two small cottages, each fully equipped for two people.
+These are single storey units converted by us to a high standard from a barn.

 01694 751303 Contact via Email